SamJB123/three-text/README.md

 This runs a Node/Vitest scenario that:

 - initializes HarfBuzz from `hb.wasm` via `Text.setHarfBuzzBuffer`
-- loads the Nimbus example font and the long example paragraph from the demos
+- loads Nimbus Sans and tests the example paragraph from the demos
 - performs a small number of cold runs followed by warm runs of `Text.create()` with justification and hyphenation enabled
 - prints a per-stage timing table (font load, line breaking, polygonization, tessellation, extrusion, and overall geometry creation)